Skip to main content

 • Example: dtoverlay=fly-tft-v2,speed=80000000

-• r0/r90/r180/r270 optional no parameter required: Sets the display and touch orientation of the TFT, default is 90 degrees, options are 0, 90, 180, 270 (only one configuration can be added).
+• r0/r90/r180/r270 Optional****No parameter required: Sets the display and touch orientation of the TFT.
+Default is 90 degrees.
+Optional values are 0, 90, 180, 270 (only one orientation can be added).

 • Example: dtoverlay=fly-tft-v2,r90 or dtoverlay=fly-tft-v2,r180